-Lindsey Richland is an Associate Professor in the department and investigates children's memory and analytical reasoning development.
+Lindsey Richland is a Research Associate Professor in the department and investigates children's memory and analytical reasoning development.
 Much of her work explores children's emergent ability to think about relationships and make inferences such as through metaphor and analogy.
 Dr. Richland also studies everyday instruction in the US and internationally to develop practice-relevant tools grounded in theory for improving student outcomes in mathematics and science domains.
 A CAREER award from the National Science Foundation as well as grants from the Institute of Education Sciences and the Office of Naval Research support her work.
 In 2008, she was awarded a National Academy of Education and Spencer Foundation Postdoctoral Fellowship.
 Dr. Richland received her Ph.D in Developmental Psychology and Cognitive Science from the University of California, Los Angeles in 2003.